 Trade in fresh, raw produce has returned to Östermalmstorg.
 Now in the form of a temporary food hall, commissioned by Tengbom.
-The temporary building has not only brought in more business than ever, it has also attracted a new clientèle to the area, and has revealed new uses of the town square.
+The temporary food hall has not only brought in more business than ever, it has also attracted a new clientèle to the area, and has revealed new uses of the town square.
 Good architecture in its best form, we say.

 First, a little history